IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 Adding a payment to the first simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now we're going to extend the simulation by adding a new wallet and a payment between two wallets.
+Now you're going to extend the simulation by adding a new wallet and a payment between two wallets.
 Click the close button to get back to the simulator.
 In the "Wallets" section of the simulator there is a box for each simulated wallet.
 Click the "Add Wallet" button to add a new simulated wallet.